 Planning Board Application Process

 The Land Use Office disseminates Planning Board Applications and associated instructions to residents, developers, attorneys, engineers and others for subdivision of land or for preparation of commercial site plans.
 When an application is filed, the Planning Board Secretary distributes copies of the application and associated plans to the Planning Board professionals for their review.
+Once an application is deemed complete, it will be scheduled for public hearing.
+It is the responsibilty of the applicant to provide public notice of the meeting, when required.
+The applicant will present the case before the Planning Board for their consideration.

 - Tax Maps